 Dear The Leading Buyer of Hair Chemicals,

-- Rinse your hair and head with lots of water after dyeing, till the water runs clear in the shower or sink.
+- Thoroughly rinse your hair and head with plenty of water until the water runs colorless.

 - Use a deep conditioner (conditioners are usually supplied in the box) to restore necessary hydration to your hair.
 Other do-it-yourself deep conditioners include coconut oil and egg yolks.

 - Don’t apply the dye to your eyebrows or eyelashes, as it can be harmful to your eyes.

 - Avoid mixing dye products from different boxes, as they may not go together and contain conflicting chemical components.